-April is Oral Cancer awareness month in San Diego, CA. The Oral Cancer awareness or knowledge is lower among the American public.
-That’s why the number of oral cancer diagnose cases in the United States grows to 54000, and 13,500 of Americans in the U.S. died due to this disease.
+April is Oral Cancer Awareness month in San Diego, CA. Oral Cancer awareness or knowledge is lower among the American public.
+That’s why the number of oral cancer diagnoses cases in the United States grows to 54000, and 13,500 of Americans in the U.S. died due to this disease.
 Oral Cancer collectively kills one person in every hour of the day, every year.
 40% of the people who suffer this disease will not survive longer than five years.
 Moreover, many who do survive experience long-term problems such as severe facial disfigurement included difficulties in eating and speaking.
 A regular checkup from Best Dentist in San Diego is essential to lower the risk of development of cancer.

 Overview of Mouth Cancer

 Mouth Cancer refers to Cancer that develops in any part of the oral cavity.
 Oral Cancer can occur on the Mouth, Lips, Tongue, Gums, Sinuses, Pharynx (throat), Roof of the Mouth, and floor of the mouth.
 It is a life-threatening disease if it is not promptly diagnosed and treated.
 Many dentists in San Diego usually find oral cancer in its early stages.

 Factors that increase the risk of Oral Cancer

 Many factors can increase the risk of Mouth Cancer including:

 - Smoking or Tobacco (cigarette, cigars, pipes, chewing tobacco and snuff)

 - Excessive sun exposure to your lips